Aurora Basecamp September

 Our Aurora Basecamp September starts with the transfer from the airport Kittilä to hotel Hetan Majatalo in Hetta.
 After this two-hour drive we will check in and enjoy our first dinner of traditional Finnish and Lappish food.
 Weather permitting, we grab our camera gear and head into the night to look for the Aurora Borealis.

 At night, we will try and find the Northern lights.
-In daytime we will have a lecture on aurora photography and at least one daytime excursions to beautiful nature locations.
+In daytime we will have a lecture on aurora photography and at least two daytime excursions to beautiful nature locations.

 You will also have time to recover from the nights or explore the area.
 For example you can visit the nature center and walk up the local hill to enjoy a wonderful view towards Pallas-Ylläs national park.

-After an early breakfast this trip will unfortunately come to an end for those not staying the whole week.
+After an early breakfast this tour will unfortunately come to an end for those not staying the whole week.
 Transport from Hetta to Kittilä airport will be arranged.

 You have the possibility to book an extra three nights from 02-05 Oct 2019.
 Choosing this option, you will make your stay a full week (Sat-Sat) and give yourself three more chances to chase and see the Northern lights.